The New Oil

 What is a Password Manager?

-A password manager is a program or service that allows you to record login information such as username, password, login link, and other data.
-Your password database is stored in an encrypted format.
-Additional security measures vary from service to service.
+A password manager is a program or service that allows you to store login information such as username, password, and other data in a secure format.
+It can also be used to generate secure passwords.

 Why do I Need a Password Manager?

 The single most important thing you can do to protect your accounts is to use strong, unique passwords that are not reused anywhere.
-I discussed in the Understanding Data Breaches section how encrypted passwords can be stolen from a service’s database and then decrypted later.
-Using a strong, unique password will make your password practically impossible to decrypt, thereby keeping your accounts safe even in that situation.
+Weak passwords can be easily decrypted using off-the-shelf computers, usually in a matter of minutes or seconds, and even a strong password reused across multiple services can be unsafe as some companies are still not using proper measures in securing your passwords on their sites.
+Using a strong, unique password on each service will make your accounts practically impossible to hack this way.
 A strong password should consist of sixteen or more characters consisting of upper and lower case letters, numbers, and special characters, and should not be reused on any other accounts.
-(This last bit of advice is insurance: if a service was not encrypting - or poorly encrypting - your password, not-reusing passwords (and usernames) will prevent an attacker from being able to easily access all your other accounts.
-This is called credential stuffing.)
-According to researhc, Of course, this means that a good password is impossible to remember, so the solution is to use a password manager.
+Of course, this means that a good password is impossible to remember, so the solution is to use a password manager.
 By using a password manager, you only ever have to remember a single password: the master password to login.

 What Should I Look For in a Password Manager?